colorfulfool/server-generated-popups/README.md

-You need to briefly show something to the user.
-You decide on a popup.
-You look at your options: `window.open()` is easy, but is blocked by the browser when called not in a `click` handler; JavaScript plugins are over-engineered and want you to create dedicated routes, hidden links or embed your content where it doesn't belong just to accomodate them.
-Oh boy.
-Does it have to be that bad?
-No.
+Have a controller action that's supposed to respond by showing a [modal dialog](https://en.wikipedia.org/wiki/Modal_window) to the user?

-Now you can do this:
+Now you can do it like this:

+<sub>views/invoices/show.js.erb<sub>
 ```javascript
 Popup("<%=j render @invoice %>").show('up')
 ```